cengzeyuan/TNNLS-FFKSF/README.md

 This is an implementation of "Graph Neural Networks with High-Order Polynomial Spectral Filters".
 We implement a superior substitution of the popular 1st-order Chebyshev filter herein.

-There is a mainstream view that deep graph neural networks tend to be smoothing resulting from the Laplacian smoothing.
+There is a mainstream view that deep graph neural networks tend to be over-smoothing resulting from the Laplacian smoothing.
 However, in this article, we demonstrate that graph neural networks with residual connections or with high-order polynomial spectral filters could be kept from performance degradation with the extension of the receptive fields.

 Further, we demonstrate the generalized renormalization trick is scale-invariant and propose a reversible transformation for the domain of polynomial coefficients.
 Afterward, the optimization of coefficients is transformed to the tuning of a hyperparameter and a novel spectral filter is designed, working as a superior substitution of the popular 1st-order Chebyshev filter.